CartoDB/documentation/app/content/spatial-extension-bq/sql-reference/tiler.md

 |`metadata`| Default: {}.
 A JSON object to specify the associated metadata of the tileset.
 Use this to set the `name`, `description` and `legend` to be included in the [TileJSON](https://github.com/mapbox/tilejson-spec/tree/master/2.2.0).|
 |`properties`| Default: {}.
 A JSON object that defines the extra properties that will be included associated to each cell feature.
 Each property is defined by its name and type (Number, Boolean or String).
 Check out the examples included below.|

+{{% bannerNote type="note" title="tip"%}}
+If `drop_fraction_as_needed` is used, a `fraction_dropped_per_zoom` property will be included in the TileJSON, containing an estimate of the percentage of the features that have been dropped per zoom level.
+Please bear in mind that the exact percentages can be up to 5% higher.
+{{%/ bannerNote %}}

 {{% customSelector %}}
 **Examples**
 {{%/ customSelector %}}